-In order to achieve the Level 3 Health and Social Care: Practice (Adults) qualification you must be working in a health and social care setting.
+In order to achieve the Level 3 Health and Social Care: Practice (Children & Young People) qualification you must be working in a health and social care setting directly with children and young people, many of whom are vulnerable and can be accessing services for a variety of reasons.
 This qualification provides opportunity for your employer to be very involved in your learning, development and progress throughout your qualification and this is something that should be strongly encouraged and supported.